 Sue Ativalu serves as Division Director of Residential Housing for VOA, Utah.
 She is responsible for the overseeing of the Adult Detoxification program and the young Men's and Young Women's Youth Transition Programs.
 She has worked for VOA, Utah since 2008, serving as a Staff Coordinator, Case Manager and Program Director for the Detoxification Center, as well as Program Manager for the Homeless Youth Resource Center.
 She holds a Master of Social Work Degree.

 Director, Human Resources

 Erin serves as Director of Human Resources for Volunteers of America, Utah.
 She is primarily responsible for employment, benefits, employee relations, and training.
 Erin earned her Master degree in Human Resource Management (MHRM) from the University of Utah.
 She also holds her Certification in Professional Human Resource (PHR).
 Erin has worked for Volunteers of America since 2007.

 Director of Accounting

 Jeff Black serves as Director of Accounting for Volunteers of America, Utah.
 He joined VOA in 2015, bringing 16 years of accounting experience to our leadership team.
 Mr. Black is responsible for overseeing organizational accounting functions, including budget preparation reporting and planning, financial statement preparation, asset management and general ledger management.
 He earned his Master of Business Administration from Utah State University.

-Division Director of Homeless Services
+Division Director of Intensive Behavioral Services